pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 Note that some system settings must be configured by the Site Administrator to send email.
 See the [Administrator's Guide](https://docs.pkp.sfu.ca/admin-guide/en/email) for more information.

 ### Review Guidance

-**Review Guidelines** Provide your reviewers with criteria for judging a submission's suitability for publication in the press, which may include instructions for preparing an effective and helpful review.
+**Review Guidelines**: Provide your reviewers with criteria for judging a submission's suitability for publication in the press, which may include instructions for preparing an effective and helpful review.

 **Competing Interests**: Add your competing interest disclosure policy statement here.

 ### Review Forms

 Review forms provide reviewers with a set of questions to respond to.
 This can help focus their feedback in ways that is more useful to you.

 **Create Review Form**: Use the Create Review Form link to make a new form.